Federico O. Escaler: Early life and education

 Holy Ghost College, and after his second grade, joined his elder brothers at Ateneo de Manila.
 Among his teachers in Ateneo was the prolific Jesuit writer and historian, Fr.
 Horacio de la Costa, who would later deliver the homily during his episcopal consecration.
 He was a grade school student of Ateneo when their old campus in Intramuros was razed to the ground, promopting the school to move to its Padre Faura campus.
 During high school, his batchmates include his fellow Jesuits Fr.
 Jaime Bulatao, Fr.
 Eduardo Hontiveros, Fr.
-Emmanuel Gopengco, and future Central Bank of the Philippines Governor Jose B. Fernandez Jr. One of his classmates, Justice Ricardo Puno Sr., described Escaler as "...a regular guy.
+Emmanuel Gopengco, and future Central Bank of the Philippines Governor Jose B. Fernandez Jr. One of his classmates, Minister of Justice Ricardo Puno Sr., described Escaler as "...a regular guy.
 We were normal teenagers, with interests centered mostly on girls.
 And he was certainly one of us as far as that natural inclination was concerned.
 In fact he had many girl friends.
 Many girls really admired him…."
 He likewise narrated that when some of his girl admirers learned that Escaler will join the Jesuits, they visited him a day before he entered the seminary.

 Despite initial hesitation from his mother, he entered the Jesuits at the Sacred Heart Novitiate, Novaliches, Quezon City during his birthday in 1941.
 Among his batchmates were Fr.
 Teodoro Arvisu, Fr.
 John Montenegro, and Fr.
 Vicente San Juan, Raymundo Echaus, and Rafael Santos; they joined the other Jesuits who entered earlier that year, such as Fr.
 Roque Ferriols, Fr.
 Santiago Gaa, and Fr.
 Catalino Arevalo, Fr.
 Rodolfo Malasmas, Gaudus Perfecto, Expedito Jimenez, and Agustin Natividad.
 The outbreak of World War II prompted them to move to different locations, first at the Ateneo de Manila campus in Padre Faura, then at the La Ignaciana estate in Sta.
 Ana, Manila, and eventually returning to Novaliches.

 While staying in Ateneo, in 1943, he and his batchmates began their Juniorate.
 From 1945 to 1948, he took and finished his MA in Philosophy at St. Robert Bellarmine College.
 During his novitiate, their Novice Master was then-Fr.
 Vincent Ignatius Kennally, who eventually became Apostolic Vicar of the Caroline Islands.
 For his Regency, he was assigned at the San Jose Seminary from 1948-1951, where he taught English, Latin, Tagalog, Spanish, Sociology, Philippine Government, and Geometry, as well as serving as Prefect of Discipline to major seminarians and moderator of the choir, Sodality, and INSTA.
 From 1951-1955, he studied at the Woodstock College, Maryland for his Bachelor (STB) and Licentiate in Theology (STL).
 He also had special studies in Guidance and Counseling at Boston College and Fordham University from 1954-1955.
 For his Tertianship, he went to Palacio de Santo Duque, Gandia, Valencia, Spain and stayed until 1956.